 It is added that blood clots can also obstruct blood flow to organs such as the kidneys and liver, preventing them from working and performing their function properly.

-In addition, if part of the clot blocks blood flow in the legs, feet, and arms, blood clots can cause numbness, weakness, tingling, coldness, dizziness, or pain.
+In addition, if part of the clot blocks blood flow in the legs, feet, and arms, blood clots can cause numbness, weakness, tingling, coldness, dizziness, or pain this is why its important to learn how dangerous is a 4 cm aortic aneurysm

 What are causes and risk factors of aortic artery aneurysms?